President Biden scrambles to save his reelection with a trip to Wisconsin and a network TV interview

 Wisconsin officials including Democratic Gov. Tony Evers, U.S. Rep. Mark Pocan and the state party chair, Ben Wikler, will speak.
 Notably, Sen. Tammy Baldwin, who is running for reelection in one of the more critical races for Senate control this year, will be elsewhere.

-Associated Press writer Joey Cappelletti in Saugatuck, Michigan, contributed to this report.
+Associated Press writers Joey Cappelletti in Saugatuck, Michigan, and Aamer Madhani, Lisa Mascaro and Josh Boak in Washington contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.